6th August, 2019

-After all, those in construction are not robots and have the same requirements for going to the toilet or taking a break as any other person going about their daily working life.
+Workers in construction should have access to welfare facilities just as workers in other sectors do, such as retail or office-based staff.
+After all, those in construction are not robots.
+Construction workers have the same requirements for going to the toilet or taking a break as any other person going about their daily working life.

 Above common sense, the law also places requirements on the provision of welfare facilities on construction sites.